Elliott Maddox: Washington Senators

+Maddox struggled with a sub-.200 batting average for much of a turbulent campaign.
+Along with infielder Bernie Allen and pitcher Denny McLain, he was among the disgruntled teammates who openly conspired to get Manager Ted Williams fired during the season.
+Williams referred to the group as The Underminders Club, but their efforts proved to be unsuccessful and he remained with the team for one more season.

-Maddox spent much of the season batting below .200.
-He was batting .171 with one home run and twelve RBIs at the All-Star break, but managed to bring his average up to .217 with a hot August (.357 avg.) and September (.273 avg.).
-While he began the season in a similar utility player role to that which he had in Detroit, as he began to hit toward the end of the season, Manager and baseball legend Ted Williams began using him in a lefty/righty platoon with Del Unser in center field, where he led all American League outfielders in range factor per 9 innings (3.05).
+Maddox owned a .171 batting average, one home run and 12 RBIs at the All-Star break, but he managed to bring his average up to .217 with a hot August (.357 avg.) and September (.273 avg.).
+While he began the season in a similar utility player role to that which he had in Detroit, he showed improvement toward the end of the season, when Willams began to use him in a lefty-righty platoon with Del Unser in center field, where he led all American League outfielders in range factor per 9 innings (3.05).
 On September 30, the last day of the season, Maddox drove in the final run in franchise history.